Ophiase/Oracle-Consensus/README.md

 [StarkHack Hackaton](https://ethglobal.com/events/starkhack) participation.

-Establish a consensus over oracles' predictions that can evolve through time.
+Establish on-chain consensus over predictions from multiple oracles that can evolve over time.

+The consensus are implemented on starknet using smartcontracts developped in Cairo.

 ![](resources/consensus_graphic.png)